noah1400/FrameC/README.md

 # http_c_server
  Simple http server with simple routing

+## Current Limitations and Known Issues
+**HTTP Version Support**: This software currently supports only HTTP/1.1.
+Compatibility with other versions of the HTTP protocol, such as HTTP/2 or HTTP/1.0, is not guaranteed.

+**Request Validation**: Please be aware that HTTP/TCP requests that do not adhere to the expected format may lead to unpredictable behavior.
+The error handling mechanisms in place may not sufficiently identify or mitigate issues arising from improperly formatted requests.

+**Error Checking**: The error detection capabilities are in development, and as such, the system might not accurately recognize all instances of malformed requests.
+I am trying to actively work to enhance the robustness of the request parsing and validation processes.

+**Usage Advisory**: Given the above limitations, I advise users to ensure that input data is well-formed and compliant with HTTP/1.1 specifications to avoid potential issues.
+I appreciate feedback and bug reports from you to help improve the software.

 ## Build
 ```bash
 gcc main.c http.c server.c responses.c routing.c -Iincludes -o bin/server -lpthread -Wall -Wextra -pedantic